cloudfoundry/bosh/bat/README.md

 ## Running BAT

-When all of the above is ready, running `rake bat:env` will verify environment variables are set correctly.
-To run the whole test suite, run `rake bat`.
+When all of the above is ready, running `bundle exec rake bat:env` will verify environment variables are set correctly.
+To run the whole test suite, run `bundle exec rake bat`.

 ## TODO
 * add rake task to download stemcell (for full automation)